jaredhoberock/cuda_graphs_executor_prototypes/README.md

   cudaStream_t stream;
   cudaStreamCreate(&stream);

-  // Create a bulk_graph_executor from the stream. bulk_graph_executor ex(stream);
+  // Create a graph_executor from the stream. graph_executor ex(stream);

-  // bulk_graph_executor works by constructing a graph of dependent kernels.
+  // graph_executor works by constructing a graph of dependent kernels.
   // Nodes in the graph are represented as "Senders", which are an [experimental
   // C++ proposal](https://wg21.link/P1194) under consideration for future standardization.